Support

 Rail travel is one of the most comfortable ways to reach the city, as contrary to outdated information, Celle has a fully functioning station that accommodates both regional trains and high-speed ICE services.
 The fastest route is via Hanover: the journey from there takes only 20–30 minutes, ensuring excellent connections to major transport hubs.
 You can also plan a trip from Bremen or Hamburg, taking advantage of the extensive German railway network.

-Available train tickets
+Available tickets by train

 By Bus